Why 7019 Exists

-Curiosity and Desire for Discovery
+Curiosity and the Drive for Discovery

 Storytelling and Myth-Making

-Spirituality and Search for Meaning
+Spirituality and the Search for Meaning

 Social Bonds and Community